 It happens to people who never thought it would happen to them.
 And it happens for every reason under the sun.

 When you do, remember one thing.
-No matter what, you are much, much more than a divorce statistic.
+No matter what the statistics say, you are much, much more than a divorce statistic.

 To make sure you don’t miss the important facts in your case, CLICK THE BUTTON below and get your FREE DIVORCE CHECKLIST.